damianhakert/damianhakert.github.io/source/posts/2016-04-28-look-into-gitlab-infrastructure.html.md

 For running GitLab.com as an application we have:
 * 5 HAProxy load balancers that are handling GitLab.com http, https, and ssh
-* 2 HAProxy load balancers that are handling "alternative ssh" (altssh.GitLab.com?) so they do redirection from 443 to 22
+* 2 HAProxy load balancers that are handling "alternative ssh" (altssh.GitLab.com) so they do redirection from 443 to 22
 * 2 HAProxy load balancers that are handling pages.GitLab.com http and https
-* 20 workers running GitLab EE application stack (nginx, workhorse, unicorn + rails, redis + saidkiq)
+* 20 workers running GitLab EE application stack (nginx, workhorse, unicorn + rails, redis + sidkiq)
 * 2 NFS servers for the storage
 * 2 Redis servers
 * 2 PostgreSQL servers